LPLK10367U Tropical Crop Production

-Tropical crop physiology; crop genetic resources, agrobiodiversity and breeding; timing of management; weed control; configuration (spacing and inter cropping); and soil fertility.
+Tropical crop physiology; crop genetic resources, agrobiodiversity and breeding; crop management; crop protection; soil fertility and crop optimization strategies.

 ii.
 Tropical Crops

-An overview of major tropical crops, their intrinsic properties and their cultivation with special emphasis on small-holder conditions.
-Cultivation and rotation of crops under unimodal and bimodal rainy seasons.
+An overview of major tropical crops, including underutilized crops and protein crops, their intrinsic properties and their cultivation with special emphasis on small-holder conditions.
+Cultivation of crops under unimodal and bimodal rainy seasons.

 iii.
 Cropping systems

-properties of selected tropical crop species and their management
+properties of selected tropical environments, crop species and

-climate related production constraints, that is abiotic and biotic
+production constraints; that is abiotic and biotic stresses, and

-stresses, and human endeavor to optimize crop production in
+human endeavor to optimize crop production in small-scale farming,

-small-scale farming, within the context of poverty alleviation and
+within the context of poverty alleviation and sustainable crop

 When students have completed the course they should have attained: